 Please note the other bits of white paper in the 2nd and 3rd images are not part of Patch Adhesive Strips, they are bits of shredded paper that got mixed into our non-scientific experiment.

-The team at Patch have informed EORTH that they’ve been approved by the Australian Therapeutic Goods Administration (TGA) to change the outside wrapper to a paper version.
-Although it’s already a fantastic zero waste product, knowing that the product will be 100 percent compostable and plastic free is fantastic news.
+The team at Patch have have now been approved by the Australian Therapeutic Goods Administration (TGA) to change the outside wrapper to a paper version.
+Although it was already a fantastic biodegradable product, it’s now 100 percent compostable and plastic free!